+It turned out [4] that a variant of the classical evolutionary approach [5] did the job quite well.
 The advantage of this approach is its independency of the complexity of the objective function.
 The disadvantage is its high computational burden: we have to recompute the objective function each time we change only one parameter, and we can not adapt the step width in advance.
-Nevertheless, for a given DES and given observed data this approach shows good performance, see [7].
+Nevertheless, for a given DES and given observed data this approach shows good performance, see [4].

 For a given model, this is fine.
 If the model is not given we are in trouble: How should we select the model and adapt the parameters at the same time?
 The initial idea of first adapting the parameters and then selecting the model by pruning all terms that has very small parameter values might work.
 Consider for instance our model of eqs.
 (1),(2),(3).
-We might add the following ideas:
+We might consider the following ideas:

-- (1) If the pathogen influence (microbes) is present at the location where cell damage occurs, the pathogen influence will be increased: P' ~ PD - (2) Macrophages will die due to toxic influence of microbes, proportional to the cooccurrence probability and the microbe concentration : $M' \sim -P^2M$
+- If the pathogen influence (microbes) is present at the location where cell damage occurs, the pathogen influence will be increased: P' ~ PD - (2) Macrophages will die due to toxic influence of microbes, proportional to the co-occurrence probability and the microbe concentration : M' ~ -P2M

-These two possible extensions of the model will be translated into the modified differential equations
+These two possible extensions of the model are translated into the modified differential equations